 - William G. Lyons born 4 September 1830 in Falls, Bucks County, Pennsylvania, and died 10 June 1904 in Phoenix, Maricopa, Arizona.
 He never married.

-- Daughter Lyons born about 1832 in Falls, Bucks County, Pennsylvania.
+- Daughter (Mary M.) Lyons born about 1831 in Falls, Bucks County, Pennsylvania.
 She is listed as a female aged 5 to 9 years old in the 1840 Census.
 I believe she is the Mary M. Lyons who marries Dimick/Derick B. Ten Eick on 17 December 1848 in Miami County, Ohio.
 He dies 3 months later.
 I do not know what happened to her.

 - James W. Lyons, Jr. born about 1833 in Falls, Bucks County, Pennsylvania, and died after 1880 and before the 1900 census.
 He married on 20 February 1864 in Butler County, Ohio to Anna M. Fisher.